EliAndrewC/l7r/rules/04-schools.md

 equal to the attacker's roll divided by 5, rounded down.

 **First Dan:**
-Roll one extra die on counterattack, manipulation, and wound check rolls.
+Roll one extra die on counterattack, manipulation, and wound checks.

 **Second Dan:**
 You get a free raise on manipulation.